Minipoloalex/comp_prog/notes/strings/hashing.md

 - **Pattern matching problem**: Given string $s$ and pattern $p$, find positions where $p$ occurs in $s$: $\mathcal{O}(N)$.
 - **$\log(N)$ lexicographic comparison of strings**: we can binary search for the common prefix and compare the next character.
 (F F ...
 F T ...
 T T T: first true binary search for common $h[k]$ hashing value of prefix).
     - Check https://cses.fi/problemset/task/1110/ (Booth's Algorithm)
+    - Cool problem: https://codeforces.com/contest/1051/problem/E. Note how hashing can be used to find the LCP of a string that starts on $i$ and another fixed string.
+In this use case, this can be replaced by the Z-function (check submitted code).

 ### Collisions
 Check the table on the CPH link.